artefactual/atom-docs/admin-manual/installation/linux/ubuntu-bionic.rst

    sudo mkdir /usr/share/nginx/atom
    sudo git clone -b stable/2.5.x http://github.com/artefactual/atom.git /usr/share/nginx/atom
-   cd /usr/share/nginx/atom

 If you are not interested in downloading all the history from git, you could also truncate it to a specific number of revisions, e.g.: just one revision

 .. code-block:: bash

-   git clone --depth 1 http://github.com/artefactual/atom.git /usr/share/nginx/atom
+   sudo git clone --depth 1 http://github.com/artefactual/atom.git /usr/share/nginx/atom

 We use `Composer`_ to install and manage some third-party PHP libraries.
 To install Composer download and run the Composer installer according to the